Is Fulham vs Man Utd on TV? Channel, time and how to watch

 Fulham: Leno; Castagne, Bassey, Ream, Robinson; Palhinha, Reed, Iwobi; Reid, Jiminez, Willian

-Manchester United: Onana; Dalot, Maguire, Lindelof, Reguilon; Amrabat, McTominay, Eriksen; Fernandes, Hojlund, Rashford
+Manchester United: Onana; Dalot, Varane, Maguire, Reguilon; Amrabat, McTominay, Eriksen; Fernandes, Hojlund, Rashford

 Prediction